lemonrock/file-descriptors/README.md

 [file-descriptors] is a Rust crate wrapping the various kinds of file descriptors with safe abstractions, including IPv4 / IPv6 sockets, Unix domain sockets, epoll, timerfd, signalfd, eventfd, POSIX message queues, pipes, FIFOs, terminals (and serial ports), character devices, inotify, fanotify and Files.

+There is a particularly extensive and safe wrapper for signals and terminals.

 Fully functional on Android and Linux.

 Somewhat functional on Fuschia, Illumos (a Solaris fork), uclibc and emscripten.